dktr0/Punctual/REFERENCE.md

 zero [graph] -- returns a graph that is always 0 regardless of the input graph (useful for quickly silencing/erasing particular lines of code).
 The synonym 'zer0' is also available.

+[graph] ++ [graph] -- appends two graphs to each other in a way that preserves the multiple channels of both graphs.
+For example if the graph on the left has 3 channels, and the one on the right has 2 channels, then the result will be a 5-channel graph consisting of the 3 channels from the left operand, followed by the 2 channels from the right operand.

 ## Punctual Graph Functions Specialised for Graphics

 These functions are specialized for graphics.
 (While they are still "valid" in